 Universal Sony Pictures Home Entertainment distributed the first two seasons for Australia and New Zealand, and Madman Entertainment took over for the rest of the seasons.
 All these are made possible by Funimation.

 The series went on to become successful with the second season announced in the Weekly Shōnen Jump the same year of the first season’s release.
 The following year, a third season was secured by the anime series.
 2018’s news for the series announced that the anime of My Hero Academia will be having its fourth.

 It wasn’t an annual release, however, as the fifth season was just announced in 2020 and there were a few bumps on the road as the world faced a global pandemic with coronavirus.
 The release of the fifth season is slated for March 27, 2021.

 To date, the fifth season of My Hero Academia released three trailers which showed the key visuals that will be coming with My Hero Academia Season 5.

-Reportedly, My Hero Academia Season 5 will be a split-cour.
-It is expected to have 25 episodes which will have a break somewhere between the 12th and 13th episode before going for a three-month TV broadcast block in preparation for the second part of the rest of the season.
+My Hero Academia Season 5 will be a split-cour.
+It has been confirmed to have 25 episodes which will have a break somewhere between the 12th and 13th episode before going for a three-month TV broadcast block in preparation for the second part of the rest of the season.